stevendemer/stevendemer/README.md

 ## Who am i ?
 <br />

-#### I am a computer science student at Aristotle University of Thessaloniki.
+#### I am a computer science student at the Aristotle University of Thessaloniki.

 - 🔭 I’m currently working on university assigned projects and my own side projects which are mainly web apps.